HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 and a level of identity assurance is indicated, each included identity attribute **SHALL** either have been verified at the identity level of assurance asserted by the transmitting party (for example, the match requestor) or be consistent with other evidence used in that identity verification process completed by that party.
 If a level of assurance is not explicitly asserted, at a minimum, the combination of identity attributes submitted **SHOULD** be consistent with, and sufficient to on their own identify, the identity of a unique person in the real world (for example, a first name, last name, DOB and home street address have been verified as belonging to the individual OR a first name, last name, and a Digital Identifier that is compliant with this Implementation Guide have been verified as belonging to the individual), consistent with the practices of NIST 800-63 using Fair or stronger evidence and/or credit bureau type records (or equivalent), and consistent with this IG's [Guidance on Identity Assurance](https://build.fhir.org/ig/HL7/fhir-identity-matching-ig/guidance-on-identity-assurance.html).

-As a best practice, identity verification **SHOULD** be at a minimum of IAL2 or LoA-3 for end users of health IT systems and for an implementer's overall operations.
+As a best practice, identity verification **SHOULD** be at a minimum of IAL2 or LoA-3 for professionals who are end users of health IT systems and for an implementer's overall operations.

 Individual Access (or if PHI or PII will be returned, other than to a Covered Entity in a Treatment, Payment, or Operations workflow), is outside the scope of this IG's Patient Matching requirements.
 Instead, responders to such queries **SHALL** authenticate the Individual before returning PHI or PII.